seyalco/ConTeXt-StarterKit/README.md

-# ConTeXt LMTX Starter Template (starter-template)
+# ConTeXt-StarterKit — A Ready-to-Use Template for ConTeXt LMTX

+## Project Goal

 ConTeXt-StarterKit is a ready-to-use template for producing professional documents using **ConTeXt LMTX**.
 It provides a robust framework to streamline document creation, making it easy to organize content, settings, and resources while ensuring portability and ease of use.